- Mama of Two Boisterous Beauties

 Throughout most of my school years I was hell bent on becoming either a painter, a tattooist or a hairdresser.
 Back then I was drawing all over canvases and myself, and chopping lopsided creations in my own and my friends’ hair – much to my parent’s dismay.
 I was obsessed with visual and independent expression, and confess that I still obsess over new tattoo ideas and hairstyles thanks to Pinterest and Instagram.

-Instead of following my artistic fantasies I decided to study psychology, based on my frequent selection by others as negotiator and counsellor for oh so many a high school spat between hormonal teenage girls.
-Somehow I had a knack for listening and a good intuition of others.
-Who knew!
-After completing my Masters degree, I started off as a careers counsellor, then shifted into organizational psychology based roles, where I spent much time assessing, coaching, facilitating, and providing feedback to professionals on their performance, their career choices and skills development.
-Somewhere along this path, I managed to snag myself a lovely younger man, who had a dimple in his cheek, a razor sharp wit, and a wicked sense of humour that made me cry with laughter.
+Instead of following artistic fantasies I studied psychology, based on my frequent selection as negotiator for many a high school spat between teenage girls.
+I found I had a knack for listening and a keen intuition.
+After completing my Masters degree, I started as a Careers Counsellor at UNSW, and shifted into HR and Psychology-based roles which I loved.
+I was lucky to work with amazing people.
+Along this path, I snagged myself a lovely younger man, who had a dimple in his cheek, a razor sharp wit, and a wicked sense of humour that made me cry with laughter.
 I was sold.